 Albus had thought himself relatively prepared.
 In addition to hiring the Spirit Detectives, Albus had updated the cautionary wards around Hogwarts.
 Yet, demons moved a lot quicker than what Albus had realised.
 The moment the wards detected a breach, the demons had already managed to make their way inside, and too late for the Headmaster to do anything about it.

 There was nothing else Albus could put up to keep the demons away.
 Albus scoured though book after book, but there had not been any spells tailored to repelling demons.
 Demons were rarely seen in the wizarding world.
-Once upon a time they were abundant and threatening, but it had been millennia since many were seen, and years before spells were written down to be passed on.
-Scholars speculated that all present-day dark creatures had demon blood in them, but anything considered pure enough to be labeled just 'demon' were long dwindled down to less than a handful – that is, if one could actually recognise them in the first place.
+Once upon a time they were abundant and threatening in the human world, but it had been millennia since many were seen, and years before spells were written down to be passed on.
+Scholars speculated that some present-day dark creatures had demon blood in them, but anything considered pure enough to be labeled just 'demon' were long dwindled down to less than a handful – that is, if one could actually recognise them in the first place.
 That was why Demon Hunters were far and few in between – the fact that it was hard to qualify as one when there were hardly any demons to prove yourself against, in addition to the fact that it was a job with little future potential.

 Few still actually believed in the tales of a demon's strengths, believing the stories to be exaggerated.
 Wizards were egotistical being who assumed themselves to be superior over all.
 Even if demons were considered strong, they were considered brutes and mindless brawn, easy to overcome with a wizard's wits.
 Albus, through his friendship with unusual people such as Genkai, was taught what most were ignorant of - demons came in various classes, and most that wizards have seen lately were only those of the lowest class.
 Still, no matter what people thought, the idea of a large group of any type of dark creature controlled by Voldemort sent shivers down everyone's spins.
 And unlike most other dark creatures, much, much less was known about demons.